Guitar Whisperer: Guitars and Stuff That Interests Me

 Tune all 6 strings with your tuner.

-Basically, you will intonate each string past the 12th fret to an open string harmonic on the 12th fret as is available.
+Basically, you will intonate each string past the 12th fret to an open string harmonic played at the 12th fret as is available.
+See below for details.

 Using screwdriver, adjust each string intonation set screw: